seenons/seenons-be-assignment/README.md

 See: <https://github.com/seenons/seenons-be-assignment/blob/main/src/domain/registered_stream_pickup.ts>

-## Evaluation Gates
+## What are we looking for

 ---

 1. Implementation
-2. Test Coverage
+2. Test coverage
-3. Opportunities
+3. Opportunities and Improvements

 ### Implementation (required)

-Waste Stream Pickup Registration

-- Make sure that a Stream can be picked up by the Service Provider at the given date
+- Make sure that a Waste Stream can be picked up by the Service Provider at the given date and postal code

-Service Providers Availability

-- Make sure that when searching for availability, the following lines are respected per postal code and date:
+- Make sure that when searching for availability, the following table is respected per postal code and date:
   - You can use the provided data set to achieve it. see: <https://github.com/seenons/seenons-be-assignment/blob/main/src/domain/dataset/service_providers.data.ts>

 | postal_code |    date    |                      result                      |
 | :---------: | :--------: | :----------------------------------------------: |